What’s the Board doing?

 The registration fee includes registration, insurance, field fees paid to the schools, referee equipment and team field equipment (balls, flags, etc.).
 In addition, you may need to obtain a uniform kit, shoes, shin guards, soccer ball (size depends on age) and a water bottle.
 You can purchase this gear at our Gear Up!
 Sale here.
 You can also purchase the uniform kit online here.
 All players are required to wear the full LYSA uniform kit at all games.
 If you have a full kit from prior seasons, you are welcome to wear this uniform again.
 No partial uniforms with odd socks or shorts will be allowed.

 I ordered a uniform.
 When will it arrive?

 We hold all uniforms until the Gear Up!
 Sale on September 10th.
 If you pick up the uniform, we will refund your $10 handling/delivery fee.
 All uniforms not picked-up will be sent out September 12th – in plenty of time before your first game.

 How often are practices and games?

 Practices are held once or twice a week (field and times to be determined by your child’s coach).
-Games will be on Saturdays and an occasional evening game with the first game on April 15 (September 16 in fall).
-Most games are at Churchill High School.
+Games will be on Saturdays and an occasional evening game with the first game on April 2 (September 17 in fall).
+Most games are at Petersen Park.
 Game fields for some in the older divisions may be at Kelly M.S. and/or in Springfield at the 32nd Street Sports Fields and/or Creswell M.S.

 Players withdrawing prior to the first game will be issued a refund less a $25 handling fee.
 No refunds will be offered after the first game.
 All requests for a refund must be submitted in writing via email or USPS.
 For detailed refund information, click here.